saylordotorg/course_psych101/Unit02.md

+---
+layout: default
+title: "PSYCH101-EXC: Introduction to Psychology"
+course_description: "A Ddtailed introduction to the fundamental principles of psychology and to the major subjects of psychological inquiry."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Nature and Nurture of Behavior** <span id="2"></span> *What makes you “you”?
 This question gets to the heart of one of the longest-running debates in psychology: the nurture versus nature